PRSB Standard Implementation Toolkits

 Creating a local vision for change

-The first step in designing roadmap for change is to build it on a series of secure foundations:
+The first step in designing the roadmap for change is to build it on a series of secure foundations:

-If this change is going to be successful everyone who needs to must understand the purpose of the change and the end result.
+If this change is going to be successful, everyone must understand the purpose of the change and the end result.
 This works best when the change is framed in the form of a compelling narrative, that connects with people emotionally and intellectually.
 Understanding your stakeholders and how the project will benefit them will help you develop your own local narrative.
 The stakeholder analysis will also help you identify the people you need to actively engage with to make your project successful.
 Successful stakeholder engagement ensures an effective and strong guiding coalition who are willing to work collaboratively.

 Testing your local vision - do you have an agreed narrative?

 For the change to be successful you will need to build a team who can lead it.
 This team will ultimately report to sponsors and SROs for the transformation.
 Ideally, this team should include people with credibility who are recognised by members of the wider community whose practice will be affected as the new ways of working are implemented.

 You might find it useful to address these questions through your own stocktake (stocktake is covered further down the page in the Getting Going section):

 2. GETTING STARTED: PLANNING THE CHANGE